Domingo de Basavilbaso

-Domingo de Basavilbaso (1709 – 1775) was a Spanish politician and military, who served during the colonial period of Argentina as alcalde, comandante, procurador and regidor of Buenos Aires.
+Domingo de Basavilbaso (1709 – 1775) was a Spanish politician and soldier, who served during the colonial period of Argentina as alcalde, comandante, procurador and regidor of Buenos Aires.
 He was the founder of the Basavilbaso family in Buenos Aires, related from the colonial period to the beginning of the 20th century with the main Spanish, Argentine and Uruguayan patrician families.

 He took an active part in the expulsion of the Jesuits, and in some military campaigns aimed at containing the indigenous advance in the Province of Buenos Aires.
 He also had a distinguished career as General Mail Administrator in the Río de la Plata territories, actively participating in the beginnings of the Argentine mail.

 Biography

 He was born in Llodio, Álava, in the Basque Country, northern Spain., the son of Domingo de Basavilbaso and María Rosa de la Presa, belonging to a distinguished family.
 He arrived at the port of Buenos Aires from Montevideo, establishing itself in the city of Buenos Aires around the year 1729, where it was dedicated to the commerce.

 Its main activity in the territories of the Viceroyalty of Peru was the establishment of mail in the Provinces of the Rio de la Plata.
 In 1748, Basavilbaso established the mail between Buenos Aires and Potosí, being his general administrator until 1772.
 He had created a system of posts, which linked Buenos Aires with Mendoza and Santiago de Chile, to the west; Córdoba, Santiago del Estero, the northern provinces and Upper Peru.
 He also took active part in the organization of the maritime mail of the Río de la Plata.

 He held various political positions during the colonial period of Argentina, including as Vice Mayor of Buenos Aires in 1738, and Mayor in 1745.
 He also served as Councilor, Alférez Real, and was appointed as Attorney General of Buenos Aires in 1739.
 He also had a long participation in the military expeditions against the indigenous incursions in the current Argentine territories.
 He served as commander of provincial militias cavalry regiment of Buenos Aires, in charge of organizing an expedition against the Pampas tribes, who had invaded the borders of jurisdiction of Buenos Aires Province.
 In these expeditions it was possible to capture the cacique Calelián, main leader of the attacks against the civil populations of the Province of Buenos Aires.

 Domingo de Basavilbaso was one of the first Spaniards to carry out explorations in the Patagonia towards the middle of the 18th century.
 He also carried out some activities as a legal representative of distinguished colonial political personalities such as Guillermo Ross, a Scottish military and politician genealogically linked to the Basavilbaso family.